jywu20/Notes/Computer Science/Circuit/HDL.md

 therefore it is actually a RAM, with the truth table of the gate being the data stored in the block and the input wires specifying the address to the data to be output.
-We may also want to specify whether the output of the LUT should be stored in a register.
+We may also want to specify whether the output of the LUT should be stored in a flip-flop.
 This can be done by linking the output wire of the LUT memory to two branches, one being a simple wire and the other being a flip-flop, and the two wires are then linked to a multiplexer, which is controlled by the output of another flip-flop.
 The second flip-flop receives a signal that controls whether the output of the whole thing comes from the simple wire or the flip-flop.
+The LUT, together with the two flip-flops and the multiplexer, is called a programmable logic block.

 So now, by connecting the LUT memory and the flip-flop controlling the multiplexer, we can program the LUT into an arbitrary logic gate, with or without its output buffered in a flip-flop.
 Now we want to know if this kind of architecture can indeed emulate all digital circuits.
+For synchronous circuits, this is theoretically trivially true.
+First, as is mentioned [here](#always_-blocks), any synchronous digital design eventually boils down to combinational blocks separated by flip-flops, and flip-flops are one-in, one-out objects, so it's not possible that two flip-flops are connected directly by some wires.
+Therefore for a combinational block with some flip-flops following it, we can always break the combinational block into intertwined LUTs, and the flip-flops are then attached to the nearest LUTs, and in this way we have converted the circuit into logic blocks connected together.
-This is theoretically trivially true because by programming the routing tracks and switch boxes we can easily connect arbitrary two LUTs.
+Then, by programming the routing tracks and switch boxes, we can easily connect two arbitrary logic blocks, and now we show that in theory any synchronous circuit can be implemented by a FPGA.

-The main problem will be whether there are enough tracks for routing, and there is in general no guarantee that a large circuit can be emulated before we run out of tracks.
+A major problem will be whether there are enough tracks for routing, and there is in general no guarantee that a large circuit can be emulated before we run out of tracks.
 The FPGA architecture, after all, is designed to maximize the resources that can be placed on the chip, not to make hardware development for it easy.

+Latches can also be synthesized in FPGAs because a latch can be made of logic gates with feedback loops.
+It's generally not encouraged to do so however, because of the possible timing problems and increased power cost.
+Moreover, it's generally not recommended to do anything asynchronous on FPGAs.
+All tools targeting FPGA assume your design is synchronous, and doing asynchronous designing on FPGAs wastes the clock on the chip.

 Actual FPGAs contain further components, including block RAMs (BRAMs), DSP blocks, and also IO blocks connected to the tracks.